spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 11. You can configure the following cluster management features now if needed, or you can do it later:

-    - Manage Machines
+    - Manage machines
-    - Schedule Scans
+    - Schedule scans
-    - Schedule Backups
+    - Schedule backups
     - Role-based access control (RBAC)
     - Location